DerGuru/The-Resonant/New Chapters/Part1/P1-10_Learning_Curve.md

 Jason gasped, his eyes snapping open.

 The mug sat unchanged.
-But he knew—*knew*—that something had shifted.
+But he knewâ€”*knew*â€”that something had shifted.
 The crack was still there, but it was stable now.
 It wouldn't spread.

 "Did I just..."
 He couldn't finish the sentence.